rainlanguage/docs.rainprotocol.xyz/docs/language-design.md

 Rainlang has its own opcodes which may mimic low level opcodes such as addition/subtraction but may also be complex and high level such as fetching token balances or more complex math functions.

 Smart contracts that intepret Rainlang loop over the binary opcodes and may read/write to a [stack of values](https://en.wikipedia.org/wiki/Stack-oriented_programming) in memory.
-Implementations of interpreters are strongly encouraged to implement an O(1) dispatch for opcodes if possible, e.g. mapping Rainlang words to function pointers in Solidity.
+Implementations of interpreters are strongly encouraged to implement an O(1) dispatch for opcodes if possible, e.g. directly mapping Rainlang words to function pointers in Solidity by an index in memory.

 ## Rainlang stack movements are predictable